Clergy Tax Preparation

 Do You Understand Clergy Tax Preparation?

-If you just finished seminary and are planning to become a minister, or you’re already one looking for information, clergy tax preparation is not cut and dry.
-The terms dual tax status and clergy self employment tax may have you scratching your head in disbelief.
+Just finished seminary and are planning to become a minister?
+Taxes may have you scratching your head in disbelief.
+Or maybe you’re already one looking for information.
+Clergy taxes terms, dual tax status and clergy self employment tax may have you confused.

 Stick with us, and we’ll explain the various rules that the IRS has set for ordained ministers.
 Some of these have to do with how your income is taxed, tax free parsonage allowance, claiming an exemption from the self employment tax, and where and how to report your deductions and income.